Piderman/mattycollins.com.au/_posts/2013-11-17-designing-in-browser.md

 - style tile
 - prototype
 comments : true
+seo__desc : For this redesign, I opted with a much more modern approach to design with the majority of it being done in the browser seo__key : style tiles, designing in browser, modern web design
 ---
 For this redesign, I opted with a much more modern approach to design with the majority of it being done in the browser.
 <!-- /intro -->